 This obstruction can result in your garage not opening or closing correctly.
-In this case, use paper towels and all-purpose cleaner to get the sensors to work.
+In this case, use paper towels and an all-purpose cleaner to get the sensors to work.

-It’s a good idea to take a lint-free cloth and wipe off the emitter lenses or reflector at least once per year.
-If you have a lot of dust that gets in your garage, you may need to do this more often.
+It’s good to take a lint-free cloth and wipe off the emitter lenses or reflector at least once per year.
+If you have a lot of dust in your garage, you may need to do this more often.

-Whether your sensors’ system boasts two sensors or only a sensor and a mirror, they need to be perfectly aligned to work.
+Whether your sensors system boasts two or only a sensor and a mirror, they need to be perfectly aligned to work.

-Unfortunately it’s very easy to knock them out of line by mistake, especially if you are using your garage as a storage area or workshop.
+Unfortunately, it’s very easy to knock them out of line by mistake, especially if using your garage as a storage area or workshop.

 To adjust the modules, use the following steps:

 - Loosening the screws that keep the sensors in place without removing them from their original position.

 - Shift both sensors in turn until the power-indicator lights, which can be either green or red, are both on and the same color.

-- Once the indicators on, the circuit is aligned, and you can secure the devices.
+- Once the indicators are on, the circuit is aligned, and you can secure the devices.

 As I mentioned, anything that breaks the beam will stop your door from opening or closing correctly.

 I’m betting that it’s easy to see if a child’s tricycle is in the way.
 Other obstructions might not be as obvious.

-For example, leaves, rocks or other debris can easily pile up in front of the sensor.
+For example, leaves, rocks, or other debris can quickly pile up in front of the sensor.
 If you have a lot of foreign objects blowing into our garage, clean them out before trying to activate the door.